 Let’s learn about public transport in Germany!
 Being an expat in Germany can be a bit perplexing when it comes to understanding the public transport.
 After getting accustomed to it, though, you’ll find out that Germany has one of the most reliable transportation systems in Europe, and many people rely on public transport for commuting, especially in urban areas.

 Five common types of transportation are: S-Bahn, U-Bahn, regional trains, trams and buses.
 Let’s find out more about them!

-S-Bahn is the name given to hybrid urban-suburban rail lines that serve a metropolitan region.
+The hybrid urban-suburban rail lines that serve a metropolitan region are referred to as S-Bahn.
 It connects the suburbs and commuter regions to the city centre and the main railway station.
-The acronym S-Bahn stands for Schnellbahn or Stadtschnellbahn (city rapid rail), and therefore it is the fastest mode of public transport that we can find in Germany.
-These trains usually provide second class only and seats are taken without reservation.
-If you find yourself in a Hauptbahnhof and must take the S-Bahn, just follow the signs with a white “S” on a green background and you will easily reach it.
+The S-Bahn—short for Schnellbahn or Stadtschnellbahn (city rapid rail)—is the quickest public transportation option in Germany.
+It offers second class only, and tickets are not need to be reserved in advance.
+To locate an S-Bahn station, just look out for signs featuring a white “S” on a green background at any Hauptbahnhof.

 If you travel by train quite often, we recommend you to download the Deutsche Bahn app on your phone.
 This way, you can have access to your tickets and up-to-date departure information at all times.
-In addition, it is possible to purchase the so-called BahnCard that will get you a discount of 25% or 50% of the total price depending on your choice, so travelling around Germany can be very affordable.
+You have the option of buying a BahnCard, which can provide you with a 25% or 50% discount on your overall fare when travelling in Germany, thereby making it much more cost-effective.

 Buses and trams